 - Some retirement plans are creatures of federal law.
 As a result, if you forget to change your beneficiary designation to list someone other than your former spouse after divorce, you may encounter trouble.

 Estate Planning, Practically Speaking

 Many divorcing couples simply have two wills, one for each spouse.
 As noted below, California courts have held that any provision providing for a former spouse in a will is automatically revoked upon divorce.
 In other words, if you name your spouse as your primary beneficiary upon your death and forget to revoke your will before divorce, a final divorce decree will automatically strip your spouse out of your estate plan.
 For most divorcing couples, this is good news, as there are other people each spouse would rather benefit.

-Revoking a will is permitted even after you've file a petition for dissolution and a summons has been served and an automatic restraining order is in place.
+Revoking a will is permitted even after you’ve file a petition for dissolution, a summons has been served and an automatic restraining order is in place.